fooock/dca-cefi/README.md

       - bitso
 ```

 Our bot will execute two strategies in paralell.

+>Note that our strategy will interact with two exchanges, so we need to create the required API keys and
+>secrets to be able to recover information from our account.

-The first one:
+### Strategy one:

 | Field        	| Value                                                        	|
 |--------------	|--------------------------------------------------------------------	|